Primary Tel: 01454 866944, Secondary Tel: 01454 866756, Email:email@example.com

 Another thing that helps your child to understand is to always allow them to see that the contents of a dirty nappy (not the actual nappy) are put down the toilet and flushed away.
 It can also help for your child to be able to see you use the toilet too.

-Your child will gradually learn to understand and know how to react and respond to the feeling that they need to empty their bladder or bowel.
+Your child will gradually start to understand and know how to react and respond to the feeling that they need to empty their bladder or bowel.
 They will also need to understand what you want them to do and how to do it.
+It can take a long time but with regular routine and patience it can be achieved.

 Constipation must always be treated before any formal toilet training is started.
 It is very difficult for a child to have any control over his or her bladder if they are at all constipated.
 Constipation is very common in children and for many there is no known reason why it happens (this is known as idiopathic constipation).
 Research has shown that 29% of 4½ year olds and 27.5% of 9½ year olds in the UK suffer with constipation.